-The term of the Agreement shall commence on the Effective Date and shall end on the Expiration Date identified in the Agreement, subject to the other provisions of the Agreement.
-The Agreement shall not be a legally binding Agreement until fully executed by the Grantee and by the Commonwealth and all approvals required by Commonwealth and federal procurement procedures have been obtained.
-No agency employee has the authority to verbally direct the Grantee, extend the term of the Agreement for up to three (3) months upon notice to the Grantee and only for the time necessary, up to three (3) months, to enter into a new Agreement.
+The term of the agreement shall commence on the Effective Date and shall end on the Expiration Date identified in the agreement, subject to the other provisions of the agreement.
+The agreement shall not be a legally binding agreement until fully executed by the Grantee and by the Commonwealth and all approvals required by Commonwealth and federal procurement procedures have been obtained.
+No agency employee has the authority to verbally direct the commencement of any work under this agreement.
+The Commonwealth may, upon notice to the Grantee, extend the term of the agreement for up to three months upon the same terms and conditions, which will be utilized to prevent a lapse in agreement coverage and only for the time necessary, up to three months, to enter into a new agreement.